After years of national expansion, Bristol-born TLT is looking to bolster its brand and ensure its sector focuses are crystal clear.

 Training contract deadline: 31 July 2018

 Applications and assessments

-The Bristol, London and Manchester offices all run vacation schemes: Bristol offers four week-long schemes over Easter and the summer, with eight candidates on each, while London hosts six vac schemers for a week at the end of July.
+The Bristol, London and Manchester offices all run vacation schemes: Bristol offers up to four week-long schemes over Easter and the summer, with eight candidates on each, while London hosts six vac schemers for a week at the end of July.
 Manchester offers two week-long schemes over Easter and in the summer.
-Those on the vac scheme are paid £260 for the week.
+Those on the vac scheme are paid £265 for the week.

 Each vac schemer is assigned to a single department for their visit, though they do have the opportunity to network with associates and partners from the other practice areas.
-During their placement participants go through the same interview and exercises as those who attend the assessment day, minus the presentation and written exercise.
+At the end of the vacation scheme, participants go through the same strengths-based interview as those who attend the assessment day.

 How to wow